What is IRE (Nanoknife)?

 It’s important to remember that there has not been much research into IRE for people with pancreatic cancer.
 There have only been a few small studies, which means that we don’t know enough about how well it works, who it is most suitable for, and the side effects and complications.
 The National Institute for Health and Care Excellence (NICE) has said that at the moment, IRE should only be used in research studies looking at how well it controls pancreatic cancer.
 Researchers are planning to set up a clinical trial to look at IRE for pancreatic cancer.
 Until there is a clinical trial available, NHS hospitals that provide IRE are helping to collect information about how well it works.
-Read more about clinical trials for pancreatic cancer.

 Locally advanced pancreatic cancer

 IRE may be suitable for some people with locally advanced pancreatic cancer.
 This is cancer that can’t be removed by surgery and has spread to nearby structures such as blood vessels around the pancreas.
 The aim of IRE is to slow the growth of the cancer, to help people live longer and to treat symptoms.

 IRE may also be suitable for some people with borderline resectable pancreatic cancer – although this may only be an option for a small number of people at some of the hospitals that provide IRE.